davidusb-geek/emhass/docs/mlregressor.md

 ## The predict method

-To obtain a prediction using a previously trained model use the `regressor-model-predict` end point.
+To obtain a prediction using a previously trained model use the `regressor-model-predict` endpoint.

 The list of parameters needed to set the data publish task is: